-In Phase One (1), you'll receive important information that will be prepare you for life as a Saluki!
+In Phase One (1), you'll receive important information that will prepare you for life as a Saluki!
 There are video modules available on MyCourses, SIU’s Learning Management System.
-This phase is estimated to take 1.5 hours to complete and may be done at your own pace.
-Students will be granted access to MyCourses by using their Dawgtag # (SIU85XXXXXXX) and their network ID password.
+This phase is estimated to take two hours to complete and may be done at your own pace.
+Students can log into MyCourses by using their Dawgtag # (SIU85XXXXXXX) and their network ID password.
 Families/supporters may complete the modules with their student and can also access select videos via our Families and Guests webpage.

 And in Phase Three (3), you’ll meet the heart of our University.
-During Winter Weeks of Welcome, you will meet fellow new students and students who’ve been here a bit.
+During Saluki Startup, you will meet fellow new students and students who’ve been here a bit.
 You will get to meet our outstanding faculty and staff and get a chance to explore our campus before classes start.

 Details can make all the difference.

 We've got you covered!
 We'll help you take care of some things you probably didn't even know you needed; including: